Inspirational Living

 Daily Paragraph Editing Grade 3 (Evan-Moor)

 Daily Paragraph Editing Grade 3.
 In fourth grade, I like to add “paragraph editing” as a subject the kids do in school.
-I really think that learning to proof-read and find mistakes in written material is a really important skill to learn, and while I’ve previously really liked the Editor in Chief books for teaching this skill, I’ve decided to save the Editor in Chief for the more advanced grades, since Evan Moor does a really good job of making this concept super simple and straight forward for the younger grades.
+I really think that learning to proof-read and find mistakes in written material is a really important skill to learn.

 Just a note, though, I do very intentionally give my kids these books one grade behind the grade that they are actually in.
-I find that they are still in the process of learning a lot of the things that their paragraph books want them to find, which makes it really hard for them, and even a bit discouraging.
-So, by giving them the paragraph book a grade behind where they’re at, they are able to hone the skills they learned last year and practice paragraph editing without any unnecessary frustration.
+I find that they are still in the process of learning a lot of the things that their paragraph books want them to find, which makes it really hard for them (how can you identify mistakes if you haven’t learned those particular language rules yet?!).
+So, by giving them the paragraph book a grade behind where they’re at, they are able to hone their skills and practice the language rules they learned last year and practice paragraph editing without any unnecessary frustration.

-Also, since this is their first year doing paragraph editing, I actually just let them circle the mistakes they find – they don’t have to actually use all the proper editorial marks; that’s something will focus on next year.
+Also, since this is their first year doing paragraph editing, I actually just let them circle the mistakes they find – they don’t have to actually use all the proper editorial marks yet.
+That is something we will focus on next year.

 Building Spelling Skills Grade 4 (Evan-Moor)